Jacquelyn Hickey Rothera

 Michelle holds a BA in Sociology from Rosemont College, a MPH from the University of Pennsylvania School of Medicine, and a MSW from School of Social Policy and Practice at the University of Pennsylvania.
 She resides in Downingtown, PA with her husband and five daughters.

 Sue Wilson has over 40 years of experience in the Pharmaceutical Industry.
-She currently heads the Medical Writing Department at Incyte Corporation and has held senior leadership positions in Clinical Development at Shire Pharmaceuticals and Centocor (a J&J company).
+She held senior leadership positions (Head of Medical Writing) at Incyte, Shire, and Centocor (a J&J Company) prior to retiring in March 2020.
 Throughout her professional career she has incorporated volunteer work, using it to foster team building within her departments.
 Sue was a founding member of the Caron support groups for parents and families of adolescents impacted by drug and alcohol abuse.
-She is on the Executive Board of the newly established Passport Rotary Club of West Chester.
-Sue has lived in Chester County for 20 years and currently resides in the Borough of West Chester.
+She also sits on the Board of Directors for the Home of the Sparrow and the Passport Rotary Club of West Chester.
+Sue has lived in Chester County for more than 20 years and currently resides in the Borough of West Chester.